-The Company will allocate such issue price between the Notes and Warrants based upon an estimate of their relative fair market values at the time the Offering is priced.
-That allocation will be used to determine the holders' income tax basis in the Warrants and the issue price of the Notes, as discussed below.
+The issue price of a Unit has been allocated between the Note and the Warrant, \$988.73 to each Note and \$11.27 to each Warrant, based on the Company's best judgment of the relative fair market values of each such component of the Units on the issue date.
+This allocation will be used to determine the holders' income tax basis in the Warrants and the issue price of the Notes, as discussed below.
 The Company's allocation is not binding on the IRS, which may challenge such allocation.
 A holder of a Unit is bound by the Company's allocation unless the holder discloses a different allocation on a statement attached to the holder's timely filed federal income tax return for the holder's taxable year that includes the acquisition date of the Unit.